pipelight/doc.pipelight/helpers/docker/types.md

 Dockerfile -> Image -> Container

 Define the images you wich to build.
-If only the name is provided it will look for a Dockerfile in the root directory.
+If only the name is provided it will look for the **Dockerfile** in the root directory.

 ### ImageParams interface definition